 A Madeira levada in a garden

-But in this garden with a tiny levada I was dreaming about Madeira levada walking…
+But in my hotel garden that had a tiny levada I was dreaming about Madeira levada walking…

 Dreaming about levada walking from Funchal

-So the hotel was a good choice, the staff was wonderful and the service as good as it can be.
+So the hotel was good, The staff was wonderful and the service as good as it can be.
 And above all, the breakfast was rich and delicious.
-Recommend!
-If you got interested, here’s a link to the Royal Savoy Funchal website:
+This is not the cheapest hotel in Funchal, but if you want some luxury, recommend!
+You can check the prices on the Royal Savoy Funchal website:

 Our Funchal hotel breakfast

-Now let’s go on, of course we didn’t travel all the way to Madeira just for a hotel.
+Now let’s go on.
 We were there to see Madeira and its capital, so back we went to the city:

 Parque de Santa Catarina